Artistic Director, West Australian Opera

 Australian conductor Brad Cohen graduated from St. John's College Oxford, and studied with Celibidache and Bernstein in Germany, making his professional debut at the 1992 Almeida Festival.
 In 1994 he was awarded first prize in the Leeds Conductors' Competition and since that auspicious beginning he has conducted a wide ranging repertoire at English National Opera, Opera Australia, Opera North, and other opera companies including Luzern, Nantes/Angers, and the Nederlands Reisopera, and at festivals including Hong Kong, Edinburgh, Cheltenham, Adelaide, Rossini in Wildbad, and Porto.

-Recent engagements include Flight and a new production of Pelléas et Mélisande at Opera Holland Park, a new production of La Cenerentola in Malmö, I Capuleti e i Montecchi for Opera Australia in Melbourne, Messiah with Sydney Philharmonia Choirs at the Sydney Opera House, Carmen for West Australian Opera, and a new production of Norma, with Hasmik Papian in the title role, for Opera Hedeland in Denmark.
+In past years he has conducted Jonathan Dove's Flight and new productions of Pelléas et Mélisande and Il trovatore at Opera Holland Park, a new production of La Cenerentola in Malmö, I Capuleti e i Montecchi for Opera Australia in Melbourne, Messiah with Sydney Philharmonia Choirs at the Sydney Opera House, Carmen for West Australian Opera, and a new production of Norma, with Hasmik Papian in the title role, for Opera Hedeland in Denmark.
 Brad also led the American premiere of Jonathan Dove's The Enchanted Pig in New York.
 In 2011 he made his debut with the New York City Opera, conducting L’elisir d’amore, and collaborated with Robert Wilson and artists including Bryn Terfel, Rufus Wainwright, Diana Damrau and Gillian Murphy on a special project at the Opéra de Monte Carlo.
 In the past few years he has returned to Australia to conduct concerts with the West Australian Symphony Orchestra and Melbourne Symphony Orchestra, operas including Lucia di Lammermoor and The Magic Flute for West Australian Opera, as well as Otello with State Opera of South Australia and Opera Under The Stars in Broome.
 He has conducted Gianni Schicchi and Il tabarro in Sweden, Donizetti Maria Padilla for Chelsea Opera Group in London, Otello with Cape Town Opera and Stiffelio at London’s South Bank with Chelsea Opera Group.

 Brad has a strong involvement in the performance of new music.
 His diverse activities in this field include filming modern opera for TV, touring the ensemble pieces of Frank Zappa, and commissioning music for the opening of the Millennium Dome.
 Recent composer collaborations include Georges Lentz and Ross Edwards.
 In 2002 he was Musical Director of Jonathan Dove's television opera When She Died: Death of a Princess, commissioned from Tiger Aspect for Channel Four and first shown in August 2002.
 In 2006 the same team created the TV opera Man on the Moon for Channel Four.
 Brad also led the Australian premiere of Jonathan Dove's opera Flight at the 2006 Adelaide Festival.